 Endometriosis is a chronic condition where tissue similar to the endometrium (the inner lining of the uterus) grows outside the uterus.
 The condition can cause many symptoms, including painful and heavy periods and bowel problems.
 It may also interfere with fertility.
 Treatments usually include pain medication, hormone therapy, and surgery.

-Endometriosis is caused by the formation of endometrial tissue in the ovaries, fallopian tubes, pelvis, bladder, rectum, intestines, and/or vagina.
-Often, the out of place endometrial tissue cycles between proliferating and breaking down during phases of the menstrual cycle, leading to periodic cramps, swelling, and bleeding.
+Endometriosis is caused by the formation of endometrial-like tissue in the ovaries, fallopian tubes, pelvis, bladder, rectum, intestines, and/or vagina.
+Often, the out of place endometrial-like cycles between proliferating and breaking down during phases of the menstrual cycle, leading to periodic cramps, swelling, and bleeding.
 It’s now known what predisposes a woman to develop endometriosis, and it is believed to be associated with environmental and hereditary factors.

 Endometriosis does tend to run in families, but the exact hereditary pattern and the specific genes that could be responsible for the condition are not known.
 It is believed that a hereditary predisposition could make you more prone to endometriosis and that certain factors—being underweight and having a history of abdominal surgery—may increase the risk.

 Endometriosis can interfere with fertility, and the condition increases the risk of miscarriage and pregnancy complications.
 However, you can get pregnant and have a healthy pregnancy when you have endometriosis.
 Lifestyle strategies like a healthy diet are important.
 And often, hormonal treatment, intrauterine insemination, or in vitro fertilization are used to facilitate pregnancy.